|

 In the east, the 105km route north-south from St-Malo to Rennes passes through the historic town of Dinan with its well-preserved medieval centre and some beautiful stretches of canal near Héde.
 Once a central section is completed a diversion from this route will make it possible to go on all the way to the Gulf of Morbihan via Ploërmel and Questembert.
 For the Nantes-Brest canal, which runs right across Brittany, see separate article in this section of the site.

-Planning a journey A map of all these routes is available from tourist offices, and the website of Randonnées et loisirs nature en Bretagne (www.randobreizh.com) has regularly updated information about the routes (see Voies Vertes) and what to see/where to stay if you want to make a short (or long) break of your trip.
-NB Cyclists and canoeists should check the relevant pages on the same site for long-distance options.
 A Red Dog guidebook 'Brittany's Green Ways' is now available, with maps of the major part of the current network of Green Way routes, showing how Green Ways integrate with the roads and logging the facilities in place.
 The guide also shows liaisons with other leisure routes for walkers and cyclists, points out places of interest nearby and provides a directory of overnight accommodation.
 For more information including online ordering facility click here ©Wendy Mewes / brittanywalks.com |